Yatsugatake Mountains 八ヶ岳連峰

 There are many routes up Mt.
-Yatsugatake and the other peaks in the range, and you've also got a choice of day and multiday options.
-If you're into onsen, you'll probably want to hike up to Honzawa Onsen for a mountain high soak.
+Yatsugatake and the other peaks in the range, and you've also got a choice of day and multi-day options.
+If you're into onsen, you may want to hike up to Honzawa Onsen for a mountain-high soak.
 Along the way, you may even come across some of the creatures that inhabit these mountains.

 You can reach the Yatsugatake Mountains most easily from Chino Station in the Suwa region.

 From Shinjuku catch the JR Azusa Chuo Line-Limited Express for Matsumoto and get off at Chino Station.
-From there buses run to various Yatsugatake trailheads, Lake Shirakaba, and the Kirigamine Highlands.
-While occasional buses connect certain sites in the foothills, a rental car expands the possibility for exploration.
+From there, buses run to various Yatsugatake trailheads, Lake Shirakaba, and the Kirigamine Highlands.
+While infrequent buses connect certain sites in the foothills, a rental car expands the possibility for exploration.

-While Fuji may top Yatsugatake in height, in terms of stunning alpine landscapes and sheer number of trekking options available, the Yatsugatake Mountains reign supreme.
+While Fuji may top Yatsugatake in height, when it comes to stunning alpine landscapes and the sheer number of trekking options available, the Yatsugatake Mountains are second to none.

 Yatsugatake can roughly be divided into two areas: the northern stretch of the range is not as high, with lots of easier hikes, while the southern section has dense forest, rugged peaks and offers true alpine trekking.

 The area is home to some fascinating wildlife including flying squirrels, deer, Japanese serows, raccoon dogs, foxes and the occasional bear.
-The explosion of alpine flowers in summertime draws camera-toting trekkers from across the nation and beyond.
+The alpine flowers in summertime draw camera-toting trekkers from across the nation and beyond.

-A staggering number of trails wind their way through the Yatsugatake Mountains, offering everything from short walks to multiday alpine excursions.
+A staggering number of paths wind their way through the Yatsugatake Mountains, offering everything from short walks to multiday alpine excursions.
 At 2,646 meters, Mt.
 Tengu makes for a perfect day hike.

 If you're feeling adventurous, you can try the two-day, overnight loop that traverses Yatsugatake's main southern ridge, including Mt.
 Io, Mt.
-Yoko, and Mt.
-Aka.
+Yokodake, and Mt.
+Akadake.

 Staying overnight at a Japanese mountain lodge is a memorable experience.
 There are over 30 lodges located across the range, each with its own personality and range of facilities.
 Some aspects are standard, though.
 As at a traditional Japanese inn, everyone eats together in the dining room.

-The sleeping arrangements are communal as well; most often, you end up sleeping Japanese style, side by side on futon, on traditional tatami flooring.
-Usually everyone is up at the crack of dawn for breakfast and an early start on the trail.
-Take a nap after breakfast and head out later if you don't fancy hiking with the masses.
+The sleeping area is communal as well; most often, you end up sleeping Japanese style, side by side on futon, on traditional tatami flooring.
+Usually, everyone is up at the crack of dawn for breakfast and an early start on the trail.
+If you don't want to hike with a crowd, take a nap after breakfast and head out later.

 There are plenty of onsen in the area.
 For the energetic and adventurous, hiking to Honzawa Onsen—set halfway up Mt.
-Tengu—will reward you with a relaxing session in Japan's highest outdoor bath.
+Io—will reward you with a relaxing session in Japan's highest outdoor bath.